Given an angle yzx in standard position, which of the following i... | Study Prep in Pearson+

 Master Drawing Angles in Standard Position with a bite sized video explanation from PatrickStart learning

-Given a circle with center and an arc in standard position, what is the measure of arc if the central angle is ?
+Given a triangle where two of the angles measure and , what is the approximate measure of the third angle in degrees?

-Given an angle in standard position whose terminal side passes through the point , what is the measure of angle ?
-Round your answer to the nearest whole degree.

-If an angle in standard position has its terminal side along the positive -axis, what is its measure in degrees?

-If an angle is in standard position and its terminal side passes through the point on the coordinate plane, what is the measure of angle to the nearest degree?
+An angle in standard position has its terminal side passing through the point with coordinates .
+Which of the following is the measure of the angle in degrees?

 Angles in Standard Position practice set